ljsinclair/featurebase-docs/help-on-help/regenerate-sql-svg/README.md

 ## Before you begin

 * Install python3
-* Install `npn` if not already installed
+* Install `npm` if not already installed
 * Install `pip` or `conda` if not already installed
-* Clone `/featurebase-docs` and create an appropriate branch.
+* Clone `https://github.com/FeatureBaseDB/featurebase-docs` and create a branch for the BNF updates

 ## Step 1 - install dependencies if required